RoadieHQ/marketing-site/content/docs/tech-insights/introduction/index.md

 ![Admin Only View](./admin-only-settings.png)

-## Modification Access
+## Write Access

-Anyone who is part of the `roadie-backstage-admin` group will have CRUD access to Tech Insights by default.
+Anyone who is part of the `roadie-backstage-admin` group will have write access to Tech Insights by default.

-If you want to extend CRUD access to more users but do not wish to make them parts of main admin group (`roadie-backstage-admin`), you can create a `roadie-tech-insights-admin` and add them as members there.
+If you want to extend write access to more users but do not wish to make them parts of main admin group (`roadie-backstage-admin`), you can create a `roadie-tech-insights-admin` and add them as members there.

-If it exists, anyone who is part of the `roadie-tech-insights-admin` group will have CRUD access to Tech Insights.
+If it exists, anyone who is part of the `roadie-tech-insights-admin` group will have write access to Tech Insights.

 ## Disabling Roadie Tech Insights